ValentinJub/ValentinJub/README.md

 - 👋 Hi, I’m @ValentinJub
-- 👀 I’m interested in climbing, video games and coding;
+- 👀 I’m interested in climbing, video games, maths, and programming.
-- 🌱 I’m currently learning to code in C++
+- 🌱 I’m currently learning to code in C++ but also web dev.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any C++ SDL2 game or web dev.
 - 📫 How to reach me: valentinwissler42 at outlook.com

 <!---